avtraino/rmDropboxIcon/README.md

 # rmIcon
-A shell script that removes the file `Icon?` from Dropbox, left by macOS.
+A shell script that removes the file `Icon?` file from Dropbox, created by macOS and corrupted by Dropbox.
 When used with the LaunchAgent, it runs on login  and then every 10 minutes.

 ## The Problem